Terminator: Resistance

-Terminator: Resistance is a 2019 first-person shooter video game developed by Teyon and published by Reef Entertainment for PlayStation 4, Windows, and Xbox One.
-It is based on the Terminator franchise, set during the original future war depicted in the films The Terminator and Terminator 2: Judgment Day.
-The game was released in Europe on November 15, 2019.
+Terminator: Resistance is a 2019 first-person shooter game developed by Teyon and published by Reef Entertainment for PlayStation 4, Windows, and Xbox One.
+The game is based on the Terminator franchise, set during the original future war depicted in the films The Terminator (1984) and Terminator 2: Judgment Day (1991).

+Terminator: Resistance was released in Europe on November 15, 2019.
 In the United States, the Windows version was released a day earlier through Steam, while the other versions released on January 7, 2020.
-An enhanced version of the game for the PlayStation 5 was released on April 30, 2021.
+The game received mixed reviews from critics, but fans rated the game much higher.
+An enhanced version for PlayStation 5 was released on April 30, 2021, and for Xbox Series X/S on October 28, 2023.

 Gameplay

 Terminator: Resistance is set in a post-apocalyptic 2028 and 2029 Los Angeles.
 Players take on the role of Jacob Rivers, a soldier from the Resistance led by John Connor against Skynet's robotic killing machines.
 The game features multiple possible endings.

-In November 2020, a free update included a new game mode called Infiltrator mode, allowing players to play as a T-800 infiltrator as it clears scavenger, resistance and Tech-Com patrols and hold-outs to locate an officer of the Resistance known as Daniel Ramirez.
+In November 2020, a free update included a new game mode called Infiltrator Mode, allowing players to play as a T-800 infiltrator as it clears scavenger, resistance and Tech-Com patrols and hold-outs to locate an officer of the Resistance known as Daniel Ramirez.

 Annihilation Line is downloadable content (DLC) released in December 2021.
-It is set during the middle of the main game's campaign mode.
+It is set during the middle of the main game's campaign mode, depicting the Future War segments in The Terminator.
 As Jacob Rivers, the player teams up with Kyle Reese to rescue a group of people captured by Skynet.